Diseases & Conditions

 If you go to a rehabilitation facility, you will need to stay there until you can walk independently and manage your daily activities.

 If you go directly home, you will have in-home physical therapy until you are strong enough to go to therapy at an outside facility.

 Your doctor will manage your care in the postoperative period.
-He or she will check the wound, prescribe physical therapy, and take x-rays to monitor the healing.
+They will check the wound, prescribe physical therapy, and take X-rays to monitor the healing.